Upcoding, Unbundling, and Other Forms of Healthcare Fraud

 Healthcare fraud impacts everyone.
 In Medicare fraud, it picks the pocket of the taxpayer; in private insurance fraud, the financial cost comes in the form of higher premiums.
 Patients can be impacted in tangibly dangerous ways, subjected to unnecessary treatments or phony treatments that can harm their health.
 The reputation of the healthcare system as a whole suffers from the actions of a few unscrupulous actors.

 “It really varies when it comes to who is committing healthcare fraud,” Saccoccio says.
 “It could be a healthcare provider who came into the system honestly, then went in the wrong direction.
-It could be someone who commits fraud as a business.
+It could be someone who commits fraud in business.
 The majority of fraud comes from bigger fraud schemes, but there’s also some nickel and diming going on.”

 The Future of Healthcare Fraud and Healthcare Fraud Prevention

 “The key now in healthcare fraud, from the standpoint of the payers, at least, is trying to get out ahead of the curve: prevention, as opposed to pay-and-chase,” Saccoccio says.
-“The way you prevent healthcare fraud is, one, through data analytics, and, two, through information sharing.”
+“The way you prevent healthcare fraud is, one, through data analytics, and two, through information sharing.”

 Data analytics is a powerful fraud prevention tool.
 By analyzing claims data and looking for outliers, it’s possible to identify instances of fraud and cut off avenues for more in the future.
 But individual payers can only see a small piece of the overall picture: information sharing across public and private payers gives everyone better visibility.

 Additionally, the Healthcare Fraud Prevention Partnership (HFPP) was formed as a public-private partnership in 2012.
-Its initial 21 partners have grown to 286, making HFPP uniquely positioned to examine emerging trends by analyzing aggregated claims data and developing key recommendations and strategies to address them.
+Its initial 21 partners have grown to 310, making HFPP uniquely positioned to examine emerging trends by analyzing aggregated claims data and developing key recommendations and strategies to address them.

 “The healthcare system is so large, and so complex, that you’re never going to be able to totally do away with all fraud and abuse,” Saccoccio says.
 “But, certainly, progress is being made.”